adobe/xdmVisualization/README.md

 # XDM Schemas

-This repository is intended to be READ ONLY and is used to stage and prepare schemas that are loaded into the XDM Registry.
+This repository is intended to be the visualization of xdms in https://github.com/adobe/xdm.

 All schema design and discussions should happen at https://github.com/adobe/xdm